OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

     $ mamba info

 **3) We can use mamba to search for software packages to install, however in order to find the packages, mamba needs the address of certain sites on the internet to look at - these are called 'channels'.
 Let us add appropriate channels to get all the software we need (and trust).
-The order that these channels are specified is important!** As we used mamba forge to install mamba these should already be configured in the right order just incase but we will go through these steps just in case.
+The order that these channels are specified is important!** As we used mamba forge to install mamba these should already be configured in the right order just in case but we will go through these steps just in case.
 NOTE that this is one of the only times we use the `conda` command instead of `mamba`

     conda config --add channels defaults
     conda config --add channels conda-forge